Restoring a sense of place to your food...

 Without CSA member support many small, local farms would enter each growing season without a means of financing the tens of thousands of dollars of expenses small farms accrue.
 But in the true spirit of community support, members help keep small farms places where real food, not just commodities, can be grown.
 A commitment to Pinehold’s efforts supports our decision to farm because of the respect it should demand, the fulfilling life it can offer and the impact it can have on creating a better world for all us.

 How does a CSA work?
 We grow 45 to 50 vegetables, fruits, and herbs that we harvest, pack and distribute on a weekly basis to families that become members of the farm.
-Members pay in advance for the food they will receive throughout the CSA season.
+Members pay in advance with a flexible payment plan for the food they will receive throughout the CSA season.
 The season is 18 weeks long, beginning in early July and going through November.
 The boxes are delivered on Wednesday afternoon to neighborhood dropsites through southeast Wisconsin

 We also provide a weekly newsletter, delivered via mail the morning of delivery that explains the contents of that week’s delivery as well as recipes and storage tips for the produce.
 Recipes in our newsletters often mirror the contents of the box both in variety and quantity.
 Members also get a little update on the comings and going at Pinehold.
 A newsletter archive including the 2010 to 2013 seasons is also available.

 Finally, we feel it’s important to strengthen the ties between the farm and farm members by inviting members to the farm Monday through Saturday.
-We also offer specific opportunities to come together as a group, such as our paste tomato u-picks and harvest festival and dinner in the summer.
+We also offer specific opportunities to come together as a group, such as our paste tomato u-picks and harvest festival in the fall.
 Dates for these events will be noted in the newsletter and also on our Calendar page.

 Pinehold Gardens’ CSA Shares: For 2014, our CSA share begins during the height of summer in early July and ends in November, with deliveries on Wednesdays.
 This 18-week CSA share is offered at $485 for new members.
-Our share see is a medium size that may be slightly smaller than some CSA shares.
-Our hope is that we have the recipe for just the right amount of produce for single people, couples and small, busy families.
+Our share size is a medium size CSA shares, perfect for introducing people to the concept of a CSA share.
+And with our 18 years of experience we feel that we have found the recipe for just the right amount of produce for single people, couples and busy families.
 See the brochure and sign-up form for more information and pricing.
 We also offer workershare memberships.
-See below for information on that.
+Information on worker shares can be found at the bottom of this page.

 Delivery locations and times: Besides the option to pick up at the farm, we offer delivery sites in Racine, Cudahy, Bay View, Greendale, Shorewood, Wauwatosa and Milwaukee’s West Side, and at Milwaukee’s Downtown and Third Ward area at La Merenda restaurant.
 The locations of our delivery sites as well as the specific pick-up times can be found on our sign-up form.
 Pick-up times generally span late afternoon and early evening.
 Delivery is always on a Wednesday.
 Members that pick up at the farm have the flexibility of picking up their boxes from 3 p.m. on Wednesdays through 7 p.m. on Saturday because we store the boxes in our walk-in cooler.